 These can be tricky questions for anyone to answer–that’s why we’ve already done the legwork for you.

 - Mention any personal projects you are working on —

 Look for an opportunity to convey your interest in researching and trying new technologies.
 This will show that you have your finger on the pulse of advancements which can potentially benefit the business, while demonstrating your willingness to take initiative when technical problem solving is required.

 - If you are unfamiliar with a technology or concept that is brought up, don’t fake it —

 Much like exaggerating an achievement, acting as though you have knowledge or experience that you do not is never a good idea.
 A far more graceful way to handle such a scenario is by acknowledging that while you haven’t had the opportunity to work with the technology just yet, you’d be happy to share whatever understanding you have of the concept.
 This is a safer and more honest approach than trying to speculate an answer that lies outside of your grasp.

 Need help preparing for your next technical interview?
-ProViso Consulting is here to support your career success!
+ProViso Consulting is a professional staffing agency ,here to support your career success!
 Our expert team can help guide you through the interview preparation process for any of our job listings.
-View jobs now!
+View IT jobs in Toronto now.